zpainter/iassist/content/about/regional-report-1997-1998-united-states.md

     Census 2000.
--   Susan Turkel (Bryn Mawr College), as part of the Instructional Technology Team, has been helping faculty make use of technology in the new \"smart classrooms\" on her campus.
+-   Susan Turkel (Bryn Mawr College), as part of the Instructional Technology Team, has been helping faculty make use of technology in the new "smart classrooms" on her campus.
 -   Annette Watters (University of Alabama) has been the chair of the National State Data Center Steering Committee.
 The Committee has been addressing issues including data dissemination, training needs,